9 Tips to Guide your Child through their School’s Math Tracking

 4. What to expect in high school

-First comes algebra and geometry to be followed by trigonometry, algebra II, and pre-calculus.
+Math sequences can vary.
+Often, algebra and geometry come first to be followed by trigonometry, algebra II, and pre-calculus.
 They can be combined in various ways with different names.
 The content in Calculus AB and BC is more standardized for high schools participating in Advanced Placement testing.
 There may be some opportunities to step up or down a level, but not every year.
 Many schools won’t (officially) let you double up to move ahead a year or catch up with the kids who were strong early on.
 This is the part that many parents and kids only realize later.
+In some cases schools will allow kids to self study (or take an outside class) and skip a track.
+In my experience the drive to move ahead of peers should come from the child.
+We parents try to educate them about their options.
+One of mine did against parent (and grandparent) advice.
+It may have contributed to later burn out.
+There is an opportunity cost either way.

 5. Preparing for college, or community college